 Traditional office design is static.
-In this episode, Thomas Glatte and Sabine Ehm discuss how office spaces of the future will be flexible, supportive spaces.
+In this episode, Thomas Glatte and Sabine Ehm discuss the agile work environment – how office spaces of the future will be supportive, flexible office spaces.

 Thomas Glatte is the Director of Global Real Estate at BASF, the world’s largest chemical company.
 His family has over 200 years of construction industry experience, so he grew up surrounded by experts.
 After studying civil engineering, he became a construction manager in the late 90s.
 After a recession in Germany’s construction industry, he moved to Southeast Asia and began working for a chemical company.
 He describes this time as a “full-time business trip”.

 In 2005, he returned to Germany to take over the Real Estate Department at BASF.
 In time, this evolved into the Global Real Estate Department, caring for the entire lifecycle of the company’s assets.
 The company’s portfolio is now worth 6 billion euros and is made up of 1100 sites in 95 countries.
 The portfolio has a wide range of real estate types, from small sales offices to the largest chemical site in the world.

 Decentralization of operations for an agile office space

 Thomas’ favorite part of BASF is its diversity.
 Each project comes with its own set of requirements, so there’s always a new challenge.
 Listen to the following clips to learn more about Thomas’ take on CRE.

 “We need to be aware that centralization comes with a lot of benefits.
 But, we also have to confess that it brings a significant amount of bureaucracy.” – Thomas Glatte